caphamza/development24/README.md

 Clone the project - npm i - npx pod-install - react-native run-ios

-The code will work only in IOS as Firestore settings are not integrated into android due tolack of time
+The code will work only in IOS as Firestore settings are not integrated into android due to lack of time

 What's focused

 1.Functionality
 2.Code reusabeility
 3.Schema design (firestore)
-4.What's not focused (because of time)

 What more can be done with time